phenriot/BloodPaTH/README.md

 The *BloodPaTH* package can be installed in two ways :

-* **1.** You can simply run the following line within your R session :
+* **1.** Simply run the following line within your R session :
 ``` r
 devtools::install_github("phenriot/BloodPaTH")
 ```

-* **2.** After downloading the BloodPaTH_1.0.tar.gz file you can install it in your R environment using the following command line:
+* **2.** After downloading the BloodPaTH_1.0.tar.gz file, install it in your R environment using the following command line:
  ``` r
  tools::Rcmd("INSTALL BloodPaTH_1.0.tar.gz")
  ```